- Southern Section of Cardo Maximus

 Travellers who entered Ostia at Porta Laurentina initially found a series of temples and other religious buildings, but as soon as they entered Cardo Maximus they felt they were in a more lively setting.
 A rather large bath establishment stood opposite the shops of the mill/bakery.
 It is dated early IInd century AD, a period during which many parts of Ostia were redesigned, mainly at the initiative of Emperors Trajan and Hadrian.

-Terme del Faro: (left) fresco depicting the Rape of Europe* in the "frigidarium" (cold room); (right) stucco decoration near the "frigidarium"
+Terme del Faro: (left) fresco depicting the Rape of Europa* in the "frigidarium" (cold room); (right) stucco decoration near the "frigidarium"

 The baths were owned by members of the Roman senatorial class and they were refurbished at the end of the IInd century and at the beginning of the following one.
 We know that only a nominal fee was required to access the large establishments of Rome (e.g. Caracalla's Baths), but perhaps this was not the case at Terme del Faro.
 The luxury of their decoration suggests they were reserved to a wealthy clientele.
 Unfortunately they are not regarded as a main monument and their maintenance is poor.